MetaMind-Aychain/SAO/README.md

 ```

 ### First Run
-1. The system will start with a beautiful desktop GUI
+1. The system will start with the SAO-themed desktop GUI
-2. AI will begin autonomous interactions after initialization
+2. Alice AI will begin autonomous interactions after initialization
 3. Access the web interface at `http://localhost:8000`
-4. Configure language and other settings in the GUI
+4. Experience the SAO digital world with Alice as your companion

 ---